SRT / VTT / ASS Subtitle Formats

 Transparency and Color Values

-Completely Transparent: The color is completely transparent, i.e., invisible.
+Fully Transparent: The color is completely transparent, that is, invisible.
 The representation is

 &H00BBGGRR